 Alongside a 2:1 degree in any subject, you will need a minimum of 96 UCAS points (240 points if using the old tariff) from your top 3 A-Levels (excluding general studies).
 This shows us that you’re not only focused and committed but you have a strong work ethic.
 You’re excited by every new challenge that comes your way.
 Please note we also accept BTECs and BACs or 63 Scottish Highers (150 points if using the old tariff) as an equivalent to UCAS points.

 If you've already applied but not been successful, you’ll need to wait 12 months before reapplying.
 But you’re welcome to apply for other roles with a lower level of responsibility any time.

-The Group Assessment will be held at our HR department in Bolton in the North West of England.
+The Group Assessment will be held virtually.
 The Final Managing Director Interview will be held at the Regional Distribution Centre within the region to which you have applied.
 If your application is successful, we'll let you know all the details nearer the time.

 Possibly, but usually only within your chosen region.
 We're a fast-growing business so it's important to have a flexible, understanding approach.

 You'll need to provide the very best support to your Store team.
 So that can involve working weekends and bank holidays; we do ask for you to be flexible and we'll accommodate your needs in return.

 The minimum requirement for our Graduate Area Manager Programme is a 2:1 undergraduate degree.
 However we also have plenty of other management opportunities within our stores with further information available on our website.

 We recruit approximately 100 Area Managers every year, across the UK and Ireland.
 But this could change as our business continues to expand.